UDS

 • Do health center staff spend considerable time correcting systems, producing reports, and investigating outputs, year after year?

-• Are there gaps in health center processes for collecting the necessary patient demographic, service, and/or clinical data?
+• Are there gaps in health center processes for collecting the necessary patient information, service, and/or clinical data?

 • Are there barriers (e.g., workflow, staffing) that can be overcome if given guidance and action steps?

-• Is there a team of staff who can commit approximately five hours per month for four months to attend and actively participate in peer-learning TA sessions?
+• Is there a team of staff who can commit approximately five hours per month over the course of four months to attend and actively participate in communities of practice TA sessions?

 Process

-1. Complete one registration per health center by April 14.
-You are encouraged to coordinate response internally prior to submitting registration for your health center.
+1. Complete one registration per health center by May 27th.
+You are encouraged to coordinate your response internally prior to submitting registration for your health center.

-2. We will review applications, select qualified participants, and place health centers in cohorts.
-Cohorts will be determined based on the three electronically specified clinical quality measures most commonly identified by applying health centers.
+2. We will review applications, select participants, and place health centers in groups.
+Groups will be determined based on the three electronically specified clinical quality measures most commonly identified by applying health centers.

-3. We will notify all applicants of participation decisions by no later than April 26.
-Selected participants will be notified of their cohort assignment and will be provided session log-in information.
+3. We will notify all applicants of participation decisions by no later than June 4th.
+Selected participants will be notified of their assignment and will be provided session log-in information.

 4. Complete a brief initial assessment (one per health center team) prior to the start of the series to help facilitators better tailor session content to meet your needs.

-6. Complete activities between and during sessions to promote critical thinking and peer sharing about process improvements.
+6. Complete action work activities between and during sessions to promote critical thinking and communities of practice about process improvements.

 7. Complete a post-series evaluation.